Fireworks lead to 20 acre brush fire

 A group of eyewitnesses on the beach reported seeing the fire.
 Investigators confirm that the person popping the fireworks left the scene before they arrived.

-They say that popping fireworks on the beach in San Patricio county is legal but warn people to use caution when handling fireworks.
+They say that popping fireworks on the beach in Kleberg county is legal but warn people to use caution when handling fireworks.

 No injuries were reported.